willpuckett/studyofhands/README.md

 ## Instructions

 Print as many columns/thumbs as you plan to use in your board (col.stl & thumb.stl).
 Poplate them with 6x3mm round magnets, switches, and keycaps.
+If you find your switches aren't fitting well, it may be a good time to calibrate your [extra inner](https://www.youtube.com/watch?v=1O-Ho47rwLY) settings.

 ![rendering](.images/soh.png)